Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the success of massive \ac{MIMO} technology in \ac{5G} systems, future wireless networks are expected to adopt \ac{UM}-\ac{MIMO} antenna arrays, along with the transition to higher frequency bands \cite{Jiang2021Survey}.
-The deployment of large antenna arrays operating at high carrier frequencies shifts the communication paradigm from the far-field to the radiative near-field region.
-Extending beyond the reactive near-field up to the Rayleigh distance, the radiative near-field is characterized by spherical wavefronts, in contrast to the planar waves of the far-field.
-While far-field \acp{UE} can be served based solely on angular separation, the spherical nature of wave propagation in the near-field enables the formation of finite-depth beams.
-These beams allow \ac{UE} separation in both angle and range dimensions, thereby enhancing spatial multiplexing gains.
+\IEEEPARstart{F}{uture} wireless networks may operate in the radiative near-field due to the deployment of \ac{UM}-\ac{MIMO} antenna arrays.
+Unlike the far-field, this region is characterized by spherical wavefronts rather than planar wavefronts.
+While far-field \acp{UE} can be served based solely on angular separation, the spherical wave propagation in the near-field enables the formation of finite-depth beams in the distance domain.
+Although the angular beamwidth in radians remains the same in both the near- and far-field regions, the physical beamwidth, which depends on the distance from the antenna array, becomes narrower in the near-field compared to the far-field.
+These properties enable finer \ac{UE} separation in both the angle and distance dimensions, thereby enhancing spatial multiplexing gains.
 Recent studies show that both the beamdepth and the limits of beamfocusing depend on the direction in which the beam is focused and the geometry of the antenna array \cite{10934779}.
 For a \ac{ULA}, the beamdepth is smallest at boresight and increases toward endfire directions \cite{10988573}, suggesting that finite-depth beams—and hence near-field benefits—are confined primarily to \acp{UE} located near boresight.
 To overcome this restricted angular coverage, \acp{UCA} owing to their rotational symmetry, have been proposed to extend the near-field region \cite{10243590}.
 This motivates a key question: \textit {Does the omnidirectional coverage of the \ac{UCA} translate into improved spatial multiplexing performance in the near-field?}

-\acp{UCA} are well-suited for direction-finding applications (e.g., RADAR) thanks to their uniform angular resolution, omnidirectional coverage, and immunity to scan loss.
-However, beamforming with \ac{UCA}s presents notable challenges due to the complex synthesis of excitation weights, often requiring phase excitation modes \cite{mital2019circular}.
-In contrast to \acp{ULA}, which benefit from a Fourier transform relationship between the excitation weights and the far-field pattern, \acp{UCA} lack this structural simplicity.
-Specifically, the total radiation pattern of a \ac{UCA} cannot be decomposed into a product of the element pattern and array factor.
-Moreover, in the far-field regime, the spatial multiplexing capability of \acp{UCA} is inherently limited: single-user capacity is degraded due to non-uniform singular values \cite{6853334}, while multi-user capacity is reduced due to correlated channels \cite{7127489}.